tahiyar7/LDA-Topic-Modeling/README.md

 Latent Dirichlect Topic Modeling on the authors with their reads link over 350+ and over more than 1000+ of documents mined to create a outcome for the Topics overly popular.
 In my project:

-We can see that the result is
+We can see that the result is :dart:

 "The highest coherence score is : 0.4962 for number of topics = 14 alpha = 0.3 and beta = auto."
 Which means, Outcome: